jiahaog/brat/README.md

 # Brat

-Annotate data from [brat](http://brat.nlplab.org) in your favourite text editor painlessly.
+Annotate data from [brat](http://brat.nlplab.org) in your text editor painlessly.

 ## Introduction